springernature/frontend-playbook/accessibility/introduction.md

 * Use ARIA roles, properties, or design patterns without testing them with assistive technologies.

 The W3C [Using ARIA](https://www.w3.org/TR/using-aria/#NOTES) working draft explains why you shouldn't do those things.
 Familiarise yourself in particular with the First and Second Rules of ARIA!

-#### Pa11y

-We use [Pa11y](http://pa11y.org/) to perform automated accessibility testing.
-Pa11y is an automated accessibility testing tool that supports [HTML_Codesniffer](https://squizlabs.github.io/HTML_CodeSniffer/) by Squizlabs, and [axe](https://www.deque.com/axe/) by Deque.

-Projects MUST have Pa11y integrated at the build stage, and builds MUST fail if errors are introduced.
-You MUST NOT allow accessibility regressions to enter your project's codebase.

-Mature projects using Pa11y for the first time MAY use the `threshold` flag to specify a baseline number of errors to allow through, but MUST aim to reduce that threshold to zero at the earliest opportunity.
-[Watch this talk by Laura Carvajal of the Financial Times](https://www.youtube.com/watch?v=H4FzW9oFObs) to get a high level overview of the concept.

-Read [Automated accessibility testing with Travis CI](http://cruft.io/posts/automated-accessibility-testing-node-travis-ci-pa11y/) to see how to integrate Pa11y with your build process.
-If you're not using Travis, adjust the setup for the software that you are using.

-You can use HTML_Codesniffer or axe as your test suite; we recommend using both.
-Neither engine is "better" than the other, they just use different testing strategies.
-When you fail builds based on Pa11y results, bear in mind that the two engines return different numbers of results, and that the results are formatted differently.

-When using axe, you may prefer to use the standalone [NPM module](https://github.com/dequelabs/axe-core) directly, instead of wrapping it with Pa11y.

-*Caveat:* it's possible to build a site that passes automated testing with flying colours, but is still completely inaccessible for real users.
-You MUST NOT rely on Pa11y (or axe) as your sole safeguard for accessibility testing.

-#### Other accessibility testing tools

-- Squizlabs also have an [HMTML_Codesniffer bookmarklet](https://squizlabs.github.io/HTML_CodeSniffer/) for quick tests.
-- The Axe engine comes as a [browser extension](https://www.deque.com/axe/) and as an [NPM module](https://github.com/dequelabs/axe-core) that you can integrate with your build, like Pa11y.
-- Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse/) audits accessibility as well as other metrics (e.g. performance) and is available as an extension, in the Chrome dev console, or as a Node CLI tool.
-- WebAim's [WAVE extension](https://wave.webaim.org/extension/) for Chrome and Firefox evaluates accessibility in place on the page.
-- Check colour contrast compliance with WebAim's [Colour Contrast Checker](https://webaim.org/resources/contrastchecker/).
-- The [Landmarks browser extension](http://matatk.agrip.org.uk/landmarks/) (for Firefox, Chrome and Opera) enables navigation of WAI-ARIA landmarks, via the keyboard or a pop-up menu.
-- [Funkify](http://www.funkify.org/) is an extension for Chrome that helps you experience the web and interfaces through the eyes of users with different abilities and disabilities.

-*Caveat:* None of these tools on their own will catch every error.
-Even by combining all of them, it's still possible to produce an inaccessible webpage.
-Terrill Thompson [compared several of the most popular tools](http://terrillthompson.com/blog/730) which should give you some idea of the scale of the problem.
-The Government Digital Service also [conducted their own tool audit](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/).

-You MUST NOT rely on accessibility tools as your sole safeguard for accessibility testing.

-#### Assistive technology

-You're encouraged to test your pages with assistive technology (AT).
-Many operating systems include some AT as standard, including screenreaders, magnifiers, or input remapping.

-In OSX you can enable [VoiceOver](https://help.apple.com/voiceover/info/guide/10.12/#/) in System Preferences > Accessibility.
-You may also find navigating without an input device using [Dictation](https://support.apple.com/en-us/HT202584) instructive.
-Ensure your interfaces work with keyboard navigation.

-*Caveat:* unless you're familiar with using AT, your experience won't be comparable to that of a habitual AT user.
-Beware of making inferences about what's "easier" for AT users based on your own preferences.

 #### Testing with real users